Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Empirical Study

 \subsection{Policy Evaluation without Initial Data}

-We first start from the setting where we have no available initial data and collect data from scratch for policy evaluation.
-For each domain, we follow different data collection strategies to collect data with $2^{13}\overline{T}$ steps, which is equivalent to around $2^{13}$ trajectories.
-Note that we specify the number of steps for any evaluation, as it is a fairer control variable than the number of trajectories to compare different strategies for data-efficient policy evaluation.
-The hyper-parameter settings for these experiments are presented in Appendix~\ref{sec:hp}.
+We first run experiments in a setting \textbf{without initial data}, in which all data is collected from scratch.
+Letting $\overline{T}$ denote the average length of a trajectory, in each domain, we collect a total of $2^{13}\overline{T}$ environment steps with each method and compute metrics every $2^1, 2^2, ..., 2^{13}$ trajectories.
+Note that we specify the number of environment steps rather than number of trajectories in our empirical results.
+For Bandit $\overline{T}=1$, for GridWorld $\overline{T}=7.43$, CartPole $\overline{T}=48.48$, and for CartPoleContinuous $\overline{T}=49.56$.
+The hyper-parameter settings for all experiments are presented in Appendix~\ref{app:hparams}.

-We first verify that ROS and ROA reduce sampling error compared to on-policy sampling.
-Figure~\ref{fig:_kl_basic} shows sampling error in the GridWorld domain, and we observe that both ROS and ROA can collect data with less sampling error than other strategies.
-This pattern can also hold for other domains in our study, which can be found in Appendix~\ref{sec:kl}.
-We also measure sampling error using the magnitude of the log-likelihood gradient and present results in Appendix~\ref{sec:grad} and these gradient curves are generally consistent with the sampling error curves.
-This result supports ROA identifying the minimum-gradient action as the next action to take to reduce sampling error.